maddigits/maddigits.github.com/_posts/2014-11-26-telegram-notifications.md

 ---

 In an ideal world, applications will never go down, for example.
 In the real world, shit happens.
-Every second counts when this happens.
+Every second counts.

 Let's take the example of a server going down for some reason (which shouldn't happen, ever).
 I want the team to be notified as soon as possible to mitigate